 The long retreat is undeniably a commitment of time and resolve – one that may or may not be right for everyone or perhaps not right at this time.
 It is something of a spiritual marathon.
 Fortunately Ignatius offers many other practical tools for spiritual growth that we can all enjoy.

-If you’d like to learn more about the Spiritual Exercises and Ignatian spirituality – and how you might experience it, please join us:
+If you’d like to learn more about the Spiritual Exercises and Ignatian spirituality – and how you might experience it, please join us for a Zoom conference:

 For more information or to speak to a member of the retreat team, please contact: LUMspiritualexercises@gmail.com